padogrid/padogrid/padogrid-deployment/src/main/resources/hazelcast/apps/perf_test/README.md

 # Hazelcast `perf_test` App

+The `perf_test` app provides Hazelcast client programs to perform the following:

+- Ingest mock data of any size
+- Ingest transactional data of any size
+- Ingest mock data with entity relationships (ER)
+- Ingest mock data directly to databases
+- Simulate complex appliation workflows that invoke Hazelcast operations without coding
+- Measure Hazelcast latencies and throughputs in a multi-threaded user session environment

 The `perf_test` app provides a pair of scripts to ingest and transact mock data for testing Hazelcast throughputs and latencies.
 It provides a quick way to run your performance tests by configuring a few properties such as the payload size, the number of objects (entries), and the number of worker threads.
 Out of the box, these properties have already been pre-configured in `etc/ingestion.properties` and `etc/tx.properties`, which you can modify as needed to meet your test criteria.

-The `perf_test` app also includes the `test_group` script that allows you to configure one or more groups of IMap operations and execute them in parallel.
-A group is analogous to a function that makes multiple IMap method calls in the order they are specified in the `etc/group.properties` file.
-The `etc` directory also contains the `group-put.properties` and `group-get.properties` files that have been preconfigured to invoke 22 put calls and 22 get calls on 22 different maps.
-You can configure the Near Cache in `etc/hazelcast-client.xml` to measure the throughput.
+The `perf_test` app also includes the `test_group` script that allows you to configure one or more groups of Hazelcast data structure operations and execute them in sequence and/or in parallel.
+A group is analogous to a function that makes multiple data structure method calls in the order they are specified in the `etc/group.properties` file.
+The `etc` directory also contains the `group-put.properties` and `group-get.properties` files for demonstrating complex workflows that invoke 22 put calls and 22 get calls on 22 different maps.
+There are also several example `group-*.properties` files for each data structure.
+You can also configure the Near Cache in `etc/hazelcast-client.xml` to measure the improved throughput.

+The `perf_test` app can directly *upsert* mock data into your database of choice using Hibernate, which automatically creates tables as needed.
+This capability allows you to quickly synchrnize Hazelcast with your database and perform latency tests.

-## Maps
+## Transaction Test Cases

-All of the test cases are performed on three (3) distributed maps with a simple PBM (Pharmacy Benefit Management) data model that associates the client group number with group members.
+All of the transaction test cases are performed on three (3) distributed maps with a simple PBM (Pharmacy Benefit Management) data model that associates the client group number with group members.
 Simply put, all of the members that belong to a group are co-located in the same Hazelcast partition.
 This enables each Hazelcast member to complete transactions with their local datasets without encountering additional netowork hops.

 |Map    | Description | Script |
 |------ | ------------| ------ |